CONABIO/antares3-sentinel-download/README.md

 6 scenes found with a total size of 2.75 GB
 ```

 It is very important to mention that the file of the search region must be a polygon as simple as possible, a very complex polygon with many points can cause an error in the command.
-For the previous example, this is the search file for the Oaxaca [region](https://gist.github.com/robmartz/f488fde09f262d8db5a87e2cd5f538c7).
+For the previous example, [here](https://gist.github.com/robmartz/f488fde09f262d8db5a87e2cd5f538c7) is the `geojson` file for Oaxaca.
+To create new geojson you can consult the following [link](https://google-developers.appspot.com/maps/documentation/utils/geojson/).

 It is possible to configure environment variables for the user and password in sentinelsat and avoid entering them in the command line.
 Simply write the following lines in the `~/.bashrc` file